Sunday, August 30, 2020

 The room thundered with laughter.

-He pulled a folded piece of paper out of his back pocket, unfolded it, and read...
+He pulled a folded piece of paper from his back pocket, unfolded it, and read...

 Worlds Between